Christie Brinkley, 65, Shows Off Stems In Sexy Black Satin Dress

 “You’re having so much fun.
 Keep jazzin’ it up,” another wrote.

-Brinkley has already performed with the Chicago cast for the past few days in Phoenix, Arizona, and now she is headed to the the Venetian in Las Vegas from April 10 to 14.
-Following the short run in Vegas, Brinkley will head to the big stage on Broadway in New York City for an exclusive four week run.
+Brinkley has already performed with the Chicago cast for the past few days in Phoenix, Arizona, and now she is headed to the Venetian in Las Vegas from April 10 to 14.
+Following the short run in Vegas, Brinkley will head to the big stage on Broadway in New York City for an exclusive four-week run.

 As The Inquisitr shared yesterday, Brinkley has been sharing a lot of behind the scenes photos from the musical with her Instagram followers including one yesterday as she appears to defy age while laying across a piano and rocking a skintight, black sequined dress that she spills out of.
-The photo earned the 65-year-old a lot of attention with over 2,000 likes in addition to 60 plus comments.
+The photo earned the 65-year-old a lot of attention with over 2,000 likes, in addition to 60-plus comments.

-Fans can purchase tickets for the New York City show here.
+Fans can purchase tickets for the New York City show via Telecharge.